Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: Introduction

 The main contributions of this work can be summarized as follows:

-(1) We propose an iterative facial image inpainting method that allows regular/irregular/hand-drawn masks as input.
+\begin{itemize} \item We propose an iterative facial image inpainting method that allows regular/irregular/hand-drawn masks as input.
+Our method generates inpainted images only after a few iterations.

-(2) Our method allows different results depending on assigning pixel values to a masked region.
+\item Our method provides different results depending on the content, i.e. pixel values, of a masked region.
 To the best of our knowledge, we are the first to demonstrate this.

-(3) Contrary to other encoder-decoder models, our method enables image generation from latent space and allows modifying undesirable regions in the generated images.
+\item Contrary to other encoder-decoder models, our method enables image generation from a generator latent space and allows modifying undesirable regions in the generated images.

-(4) Our model provides sketch-based inpainting, which allows multiple and diverse results for the same masked region, without requiring conditional training.
+\item Our model provides sketch-based inpainting, which allows multiple and diverse results for the same masked region, without requiring conditional training.

+\item Our model provides realistic images with the most plausible visual quality, with 0.83 discriminator score, compared to the state-of-the-art models, especially for large masks that cover all facial landmarks.

-The rest of the paper is organized as follows.
-A brief summary of the related previous works are summarized in Section \ref{sec:RelatedWorks}.
+\end{itemize} The rest of the paper is organized as follows.
+A brief summary of the related previous works is summarized in Section \ref{sec:RelatedWorks}.
 The proposed method is discussed in detail in Section \ref{sec:TheMethod}.
 The experimental results are provided in Section \ref{sec:experiments_and_results}.
 The paper is concluded with future directions.